mvysny/ktgpio-example-app/README.md

 The binary will obviously only run on an arm64 Linux.
 It needs to have the `libi2c0` and `libgpiod` libraries installed (those are needed by the ktgpio library) - make sure to install them first as stated above.
-Now, simply copy the binary from your desktop machine to your Raspberry PI, for example via ssh by using the scp program.
+Now, simply copy the `ktgpio-example-app.kexe` binary from your desktop machine to your Raspberry PI, for example via ssh by using the scp program.

 You'll probably need to run this app with sudo, in order to be able to access